faranalytics/dialog/README.md

 - Concrete implementations for VoIP, STT, and TTS, plus abstract Agent classes for extension
 - Multithreaded deployments
 - Event-driven architecture
-- Isolated state — components exchange objects but never mutate objects held by another component
+- Isolated state — components exchange objects but never mutate objects held by other components

 **NB** Dialog is a well architected implementation; however, it is still undergoing active refactoring.
 Prior to 1.0.0, public interfaces may change on turns of minor versions and commit messages will be minimal.